EO4wellness/leary-leerie/course-on-writing-readme-files/readme.md

 ## COURSE CHALLENGE:
 * Add READme markdown files to every repository and project you create (past, present, and future tenses).
 * This course challenge is ongoing!
+* You can veiw my progress by consulting my most recent committs